gurgeh/gurgeh.github.com/source/_posts/2013-01-24-pre-programming-mental-silence-meditation-with-entrainment.markdown

 What certainly is real, though, is that our brain sends out electromagnetic waves of various frequencies.
 Depending on what state we are in, different frequencies dominate.
 [Here](http://en.wikipedia.org/wiki/Electroencephalography#Comparison_table) is a table of different frequencies and when they dominate.
 Meditation happens in the alpha and theta regions.

 What is also real, is that listening to auditory pulses of specified frequencies makes your brain emit those same frequencies stronger.
 Thus, listening to pulses of theta or alpha frequencies (4 - 13 Hz) makes you emit more of those.
-Of course the association between relaxation alpha waves might not go both ways.
-This might just be a mixup of cause and effect and making the brain emit alpha waves might not make you more relaxed.
+Of course the association between relaxation and alpha waves might not go both ways.
+This might just be a mixup of cause and effect and making the brain emit more alpha waves might not make you more relaxed.

 Well, studies show that they do.
 Less interesting to you, perhaps, is that anecdotal evidence from myself and everyone I know that have tried it (including my infant girl, who I put to sleep that way a few times..) is that it makes you go into a meditative state (or, if you like the terminology better, elicits the relaxation response) faster than anything else.
 It might just be placebo, but given the evidence above, it is probably not.
 Also, it will work on the first try, so it really is very easy for you to try it out for yourself.